Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Ground Beef Baked Beans Substitutions and Additions

-Ground Beef: You can substitute ground pork, or ground turkey or chicken for leaner options.
+Ground Beef: You can substitute ground pork, or ground turkey or chicken.

 Yellow Onion: Red onion or shallots can be used instead.
 If you’re out of fresh onions, onion powder works in a pinch (about 1 tablespoon).